 2. Blood biochemical tests: Elevated serum unconjugated bilirubin and lactate dehydrogenase (LDH) levels.
 Features of impaired renal function in some patients.

 Diagnosis is usually based on clinical features.
 Confirmation of microangiopathic hemolytic anemia and thrombocytopenia without an identifiable cause is sufficient for establishing the diagnosis.
 Documenting reduced ADAMTS-13 levels and positive antibodies to ADAMTS-13 may be performed if available.
+If TTP is highly suspected, do not wait until ADAMTS-13 testing results are available; initiate treatment as soon as possible.

 Disseminated intravascular coagulation, Evans syndrome, catastrophic antiphospholipid syndrome, bacterial sepsis, hemolytic-uremic syndrome, and other microangiopathies.

 1. Therapeutic plasma exchange (TPE, or plasmapheresis) of 1 to 1.5 total plasma volume per day using donor plasma as the replacement fluid (the most effective treatment).
 Continue plasmapheresis until the resolution of neurologic symptoms and normalization of platelet counts and LDH levels.
 If plasma exchange is not immediately available, a plasma infusion (25-30 mL/kg of frozen plasma per day) can be used as a temporizing measure.
-Because plasma infusion may cause fluid overload, plasma exchange is preferred.

 2. Glucocorticoids: Recent guidelines from the International Society on Thrombosis and Haemostasis (ISTH) recommend adding glucocorticoids to TPE over TPE alone.
 No dose or schedule is recommended, but a typical course might be prednisone 1 mg/kg for the first 5 to 7 days followed by a rapid taper.